A miracle at a burial

 Here on earth

 Other religious figures in the lower scene include Franciscan, Augustinian, and Dominican friars.
-The parish priest of Santo Tomé, Andrés Núñez de Madrid (shown reading, far right ), and other individuals who lived in late sixteenth-century Toledo are visible.
-The men in dressed in black and decorated with red crosses belonged to the Order of Santiago (St. James the Greater), an elite military-religious order.
+The parish priest of Santo Tomé, Andrés Núñez de Madrid (shown reading, far right), and other individuals who lived in late sixteenth-century Toledo are visible.
+The men dressed in black and decorated with red crosses belonged to the Order of Santiago (St. James the Greater), an elite military-religious order.

-A young boy, Jorge Manuel, El Greco’s son stands to the left of St. Stephen and points towards the saints lowering Orgaz’s body, leading our eye to the main subject.
+El Greco’s young son, Jorge Manuel, stands to the left of St. Stephen and points towards the saints lowering Orgaz’s body, leading our eye to the main subject.
 The figure directly behind and above Saint Stephen who looks out at viewer is a self-portrait.
 While El Greco was an accomplished portrait painter, as evidence by his painting of Friar Hortensio Félix Paravicino, the Burial of the Count of Orgaz is remarkable for the number of portraits included within such a complex composition.

 It was customary for elite men to come to the burial of other nobles in Spain at this time, but why would El Greco include so many of his contemporaries in a painting ostensibly focused on a miraculous story about the Count of Orgaz?
 The answer can be found in the painting’s 1586 contract that stipulated that portraits be included to suggest that they witnessed the miracle.
 El Greco brilliantly combines portraits with saintly figures—the spiritual with the historical.
 Santo Tomé was El Greco’s parish church, so he likely included people he knew in the painting as a sign of respect.